Ideally situated on the forecourt of the famous cathedral, the Reims Christmas market has become a significant event in the Champagne over the years.

 The forecourt of the cathedral and the adjacent streets make an ideal location for the Reims Christmas market.
 Founded in 1996, the event has become one of the most popular Christmas markets in France.
 The 140 chalets of the Christmas markets offer all sorts of goods and ideas for presents.

-Originally located on place d’Erlon, the market moved to its current location for the 2016 edition.
+Originally located on Place d’Erlon, the market moved to its current location for the 2016 edition.

-The Reims Christmas market is open from 1 to 30 December 2022.
+The Reims Christmas market is open from 27 November to 29 December 2024.

-The “Rêve de Couleurs” Light show at the Cathedral
+The “Rêve de Couleurs” Light Show

 Location: Parvis of the Cathedral

-A breathtaking light show is taking place on the façade of the Gothic cathedral of Reims.
 The show gives back the colours to the rich statuary of the cathedral.
 Lasting 25 minutes, it was designed by Skertzò.

 Other Christmas events in Reims